-Any attempt at gamifying sales usually starts with these two usual suspects.
-They are relatively self-explanatory, which is part of their strong appeal.
-Frivolous as they seem, these game elements can have profound impact on performance.
-Remember though, when using gamification, the game is a tool, not a goal.
-To get the most out of leader-boards and competitions, there are a few pitfalls you should avoid:
+Most gamified sales initiatives start with contests and leaderboards.
+People immediately get them and that’s part of their appeal.
+They can have a profound impact on performance.
+Keep in mind, when using gamification, the game is a tool, not a goal.
+To get the most out of competitions and leaderboards, consider that:

-- Competitions will only motivate employees if they believe they have a chance at winning them.
-Therefore, only set up challenges between employees with similar prospects of success (e.g. experience, geography, product lines, etc.)
+- Competitions will motivate employees only if they believe they have a chance at winning.

 Points and badges

 Two of the human psyche’s strongest drives are scarcity and a sense of accomplishment.
-Utilizing points and badges in sales gamification will allow you to simulate these drives to motivate performance and foster desired behavior.
-Here are the issues you should be aware of when deciding to implement points and badges in sales gamification:
+Utilizing points and badges in sales gamification lets you simulate them to motivate performance and encourage desired behaviors.
+When choosing to use points and badges in a sales situation, be aware that:

 - Points should award activities that breed success, not success itself.
-Rewarding points simply for closing deals won’t teach your sales agents how to get better at their job.
+Rewarding points for closing deals won’t teach salespeople how to get better at their job.
 Assigning points for exhibiting desired sales behaviors will produce more effective sellers.

 - A player should be able to lose points, not only gain them.
-Loss prevention is another strong motivational element; on top of driving us to improve, it makes us become more careful.
+Loss prevention is a strong motivation; linked to the drive to improve.
+It helps make salespersons more careful.

 Social-feeds and feedback

-Not many people know this, but Slack, the super successful team-collaboration software, started as a chat-feed in a now-defunct online game.
-This is not just a fun anecdote.
-Social feeds are some of the most powerful game elements out there.
-Creating a space for unmitigated social communication as part of your sales games will provide several awesome benefits:
+Slack, the collaboration software, began as a chat-feed in an online game.
+This fun fact is offered to show that social feeds are among the most powerful game elements available.
+Creating a space for unmitigated social communications as a part of your sales games will provide several benefits.
+They include:

-- Opening an informal channel for discussion between sales agents and their managers.
+- Opening an informal channel for discussion between sales team members and their managers.

-- Fosters collaboration on team challenges (both game or sales-related)
+- Promoting collaboration on team challenges (both game or sales-related)

-- Allows for casual coaching and collaboration between geographically-dispersed teams; employees are much more likely to approach colleagues outside their immediate circle with questions if they are all part of the same game, and on the same chat feed.
+- Employees are more likely to approach colleagues outside their immediate circle with questions if they’re part of the same game, and on the same chat feed.

-- Social feeds allowing agents to congratulate each other and give feedback on the fly, which in-turn enable peer review.
-Feedback coming from your co-workers has been proven to carry much more weight with employees than when it comes from managers.
+- Allowing team members to congratulate each other, give feedback on the fly, and enable peer review.
+Feedback from coworkers carries more weight, often, than praise from managers.

 Campaigns and challenges

 Campaigns are a set of challenges.
-Challenges have the value of creating purpose and defining parameters for our work-related efforts.
-In a game environment, a challenge may come in the form of completing a level, or winning a race.
-In sales, gamification challenges range from completing a certain training course all the way to achieving a benchmark win-rate.
-Here are some things to be mindful of when creating challenges
+Challenges have the value of creating purpose and parameters for work-related efforts.
+In a game environment, a challenge is trying to win a race.
+In sales, gamification challenges range from completing a training course to attaining a benchmark win-rate.
+Here are some things to keep in mind when creating challenges.

-- Challenges should be attainable but not easy; that way agents remain engaged and eager.
-To that end, it is important to tailor challenges based on each agent’s unique capabilities and needs.
+- Challenges should be attainable but not easy.
+That helps to keep employees engaged and eager.
+To that end, it’s important to tailor challenges based on each person’s capabilities and needs.

 - Progress should be transparent.
-Allowing agents to monitor progress (via gauges or KPIs) will let them know which areas they should focus on and what is the next best action to reach their goal.
+Let salespeople monitor progress so they know which areas need focus and what’s the next best action to reach their goals.

-- The actions required to complete a challenge should be clear and self-explanatory.
-If an agent’s challenge is to make 10 sales, your employee is unlikely to know how to get there.
-If the challenge is getting 20 leads on the phone by the end of the day, he or she will know exactly what to do.
+- Actions required to complete a challenge should be clear and self-explanatory.
+If a challenge is to make 10 sales, make certain your employees know how to do that.

-In this article, we have provided some of the main elements of sales gamification.
-By gaining a better understanding of the motivations of individuals on your sales team and properly employing game elements, you can boost sales performance and get the most out of your team.
+By gaining a better understanding of the motivations of individuals on your sales team and properly employing game elements, you can boost sales performance and get the most out of each member.